jzry/seniordesign/ENV.md

 The path to a file containing the server certificate of the SSL certificate.

-### TORCHSERVE

-To use TorchServe, set this to `torchserve`.
-TorchServe is not used by default.

 ### ORIGIN

 The origin to use for CORS security.
 CORS will block requests that come from origins other than the one specified here.
 For example, this might be set to `https://stirup.co`.
 If this variable is ommitted, then CORS will allow requests from any origin (`*`).

+### LITSERVE_PORT

+The port number that the model server will run on.
+By default, it will run on port `8000`.

+### BYPASS_LITSERVE

+LitServe is used by default.
+By setting this variable to any value, the OCR will not use LitServe and directly load the image classifier model instead.

 ## :page_facing_up: File: `/frontend/.env`